WilDev-Studios/Purchase-Policies/README.md

 ## Licenses
 Each plugin purchase comes with a license key specific to you and your order.<br>
-This license key is only to be used and endorsed by you and/or your server manager(s) for the use of the server that the plugin was purchased for<br>
+This license key is only to be used and endorsed by you and/or your server manager(s) for the use of the server(s) that the plugin was purchased for<br>